olivia-brg/olivia-brg/README.md

 ## About Me

-I'm Olivia, a 26-year-old development enthusiast from Nantes (France) with a passion for both web development and low-level programming.
+I'm Olivia, a 26-year-old development enthusiast from Nantes (France) with a passion from web development to low-level programming.
 My interests span across many facets of computer science, and I love dedicating my free time to coding and expanding my knowledge in the field.

 ### Interests and Hobbies